TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Dataset

 The IEGM segments are partitioned patient-wisely in the training and testing set.
 The aim of the patient-wise partition is to ensure that the subject's data is not mixed in these two sets.
 In other words, once the patient is selected for training or testing, all the corresponding segments would be utilized only for one purpose.
 In the contest, 85\% of the subjects’ IEGM segments are released as training material.
 The rest 15\% of the subjects’ IEGM segments will be utilized to evaluate the detection performances of the submitted AI/ML algorithms.
 The dataset for final evaluation will remain private and will not be released.

-The distribution of the training and testing dataset with respect to the main category is shown in Fig.~\ref{fig-dis}.
+The distribution of the training and testing dataset with respect to the main category is shown in Fig.~\ref{fig-dis}, where the Y-axis represents the ratio of the quantity of two groups of IEGM segments with the same label from the training and testing partition.
 As shown in the figure, the patient-wise partition also maintains a relatively balanced distribution of each category in the testing and training dataset.
-To be more specific, Fig.~\ref{fig-dis-va-nonva} demonstrates the distribution of the training and testing dataset with respect to each sub-category of VAs and Non-VAs.
+In addition, Fig.~\ref{fig-dis-va-nonva} demonstrates the distribution of the training and testing dataset with respect to each sub-category of VAs and Non-VAs.
+The Y-axis of Fig.~\ref{fig-dis-va-nonva} again represents the ratio of the quantity of two groups of IEGM segments with the same label from the training and testing partition.
 Though there is imbalanced distribution in the sub-category such as VFt, Fig.~\ref{fig-dis-va-nonva} again indicates an overall balanced distribution of testing and training datasets.
 The aim of applying patient-wise partition is to motivate the teams to propose AI/ML algorithms that work for practical scenarios where the patient health data is non-independent and identically distributed (non-iid).
-The generalization of their AI/ML algorithms is critical for the final detection accuracy.